Scaling and Population Loss in Mexican Urban Centres: Methods

-{ In some cases, we perform a manual alignment by building a replacement list, where the AGEB codes from the year being aligned match a set of codes from the following year.
+{ In some cases, we perform manual alignment by constructing a replacement mapping list, in which AGEB identifiers from the year being aligned are matched to a corresponding set of identifiers from the subsequent census year.
 This mapping can be one-to-one, one-to-many, or many-to-one.
-Once the list is built, we replace the offending geometries with the new, correct ones.
-Once all AGEBs are correctly aligned, their population is disaggregated into INEGI's National Geostatistical Grid \cite{inegiMalla2023} level 9, at a resolution of approximately 470 m $\times$ 470 m.
-The population corresponding to each cell is the sum of all the AGEBs intersecting it, weighted by the area fraction of each AGEB within the cell. }
+Once the mapping list is established, we replace the misaligned geometries with their corrected counterparts.
+After all AGEBs are correctly aligned, their population counts are disaggregated onto INEGI's National Geostatistical Grid \cite{inegiMalla2023} level 9, with a spatial resolution of approximately 470 m $\times$ 470 m.
+Population within each cell is the sum of the populations of all-intersecting AGEBs, weighted by the fractional area of each AGEB within the cell. }

-{ For each metropolitan area, we restrict the analysis to the circumference that contains the main urban cluster in 2020, defined so that radial density functions in 2020 are non-zero within the circumference and become zero at the boundary.
-These core regions contain $\approx 98\%$ of the population of all metropolitan zones. }